input-output-hk/marconi/doc/read-the-docs-site/adr/0008-marconi-sidechain-testing-strategy.rst

 INTEGRATION TESTING:

 * We will plan test coverage and also aim to produce them alongside implementation of new product features.
-  It is acceptable to have separate tasks to produce the tests but them must be complete within the same PI cycle.
+  It is acceptable to have separate tasks to produce the tests but they must be complete within the same PI cycle.

 * We will produce sanity tests to be executed on PR commit and initially run on a private testnet (using cardano-testnet) which will be primed with a basic dataset not intended for performance evaluations or querying in a complex environment.